Kururi Line

 The Kururi Line (久留里線, Kururi-sen) is a railway line in Chiba Prefecture, Japan, operated by the East Japan Railway Company (JR East).
 It connects Kisarazu Station in Kisarazu to Kazusa-Kameyama Station in Kimitsu.
 The railway route extends through three cities, Kimitsu, Kisarazu, and Sodegaura.
 It has no double-track section, and trains can pass at only two stations, Yokota Station and Kururi Station.

 The line runs mostly through rural area and operates at a huge loss.
+JR East has announced consultations are to be held concerning the potential replacement of the last section from Kururi to Kazusa-Kamegama (around 10 km) with a bus service due to a ~75% decline in patronage since 1987.

+As of July 2025, Suica and other IC cards are not accepted for travel on the Kururi Line.

 Stations

 Rolling stock

-Kururi Line services KiHa E130-100 DMU series in amount of 10 cars.
+Kururi Line services are operated by a fleet of 10 KiHa E130-100 DMU traincars which entered service on December 1, 2012.

-Those trains have one-man operation system, so there no conductor need to operate the train.
-Also, those trains could be doubled or even tripled in rush periods.
-KiHa 130-100 series starter their operation from 1 December 2012.
+Trains operate as 1, 2, or 3-car sets using one-man operation ("ワンマン"/"wanman"), with no conductor onboard.